 5. Food containing L-Arginine (wheat, chocolate)

-1. Run the infected area under warm water
+1. Run the irritated area under warm water

 3. Wash the area frequently

-4. Don’t share items that have touch the infected area (toothbrush, drinking glass, etc.)
+4. Don’t share items that have touch the irritated area (toothbrush, drinking glass, etc.)

 5. Herbs that can be taken internally: elderberry, echinacea, garlic, astragalus, licorice root